-We set off immediately, hoping that we’d get to go down into the cave.
+We set off immediately, desperately hoping that fortune would shine in our favour.
 To get there, we had to wind our way through the stunning landscape of Snowdonia National Park.
 The further we got in, the more spectacular and rugged it became.
-While we enjoyed the scenery, we were concerned that our efforts may be in vain and that we’d just have to turn back again.
+While we enjoyed the scenery, we were concerned that our efforts would be in vain and that we’d just have to turn back again.
 Upon arrival, we parked up and rushed through the rain-sodden car park to the reception to find out our fate.

 Waiting in line was excruciating.
-It seemed like ages!
+It seemed like it was taking ages!
 When it came to be our turn, we nervously identified ourselves and were told… that two people had cancelled.
 What unbelievable luck!

 The Nervousness Begins

 The panic was over, for one of us at least.
 I had made the booking and had watched videos on YouTube by others who had already visited.
-Jade on the other hand hadn’t and was now a little bit nervous about what was about to happen.
-This photo demonstrates the difference in our anticipation.
+Jade on the other hand didn’t have a clue what we were about to do and was now pretty nervous.

 Helmets and red jump-suits were donned and a liability waiver was signed, neither of which helped calm her nerves.
 After a short talk by one of the staff, we were ushered to an old and very tiny mining train for a five minute journey into the side of the mountain and into the cavern.
 The tunnel was dark and very claustrophobic.
 The train bumped its way through the murk to a large opening where it came to a halt.
 Here, we were asked to put on net shoe covers and were given more safety advice before we were led around the corner to see the experience for the first time.